cmward/hobbs/README.md

 hobbs.py
 ________

-Enter 'demo' to see a demo.
+Enter python hobbs.py demo to see a demo.

 Otherwise, enter a file containing parsed sentences to search, with one sentence per line, and then enter the pronoun you'd like to resolve, e.g.,